realDerekTan/realDerekTan/README.md

 -->

 Purpose: to create software that solves the problems of others and change the world

-Everything that I know is self-taught, anything can be learned if you set your ❤️ to it.

 ### 🔭 I’m currently working on
 - **Wavecheck** - a social chatting platform where you can make friends and feel safe